StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 A dominant signal is sent by pulling the bus voltage down towards zero for about 20 us.
 The pull down current should be limited to 80 mA maximum and would ideally pull down to below 2 V.

 ### Medium Dependant Interface
 Tinbus does not specify any particular connector.
+Wiring needs to be selected to ensure loop resistance is less than 15 Ohms.

 ## Data Link Layer